 Some personal injury actions are founded upon a theory of strict liability, a theory which assigns liability to an individual or entity that causes injuries to another, regardless of the fault of the parties.
 Strict liability is a theory often utilized in products liability cases, when consumers and users of a product are injured as a result of a manufacturer or seller introducing a defective product into the stream of commerce.

-- Defenses to Personal Injury Claims
+- Defenses To Personal Injury Claims

-There are certain situations where a defendant's actions or conduct, regardless of how egregious, may not support an award of damages.
+There are certain situations where a defendant’s actions or conduct, regardless of how egregious, may not support an award of damages.
 Those accused of negligence will often assert one or more defenses that are commonly accepted under Georgia law to reduce, or in some situations defeat, the amount of recovery or settlement that an injured party may seek as a result of their injuries.
 The most obvious defense is the statute of limitations, which establishes the time period within which a personal injury lawsuit must be filed.
-Personal injury claims in Georgia must be filed within two years of the date when the injury occurred and failure to file a lawsuit within the relevant statute of limitations can prevent the injured party from ever recovering damages from the tortfeasor, regardless of the severity of the injuries.
+Personal injury claims in Georgia must be filed within two years of the date when the injury occurred, and failure to file a lawsuit within the relevant statute of limitations can prevent the injured party from ever recovering damages from the tortfeasor, regardless of the severity of the injuries.

-Another common defense is referred to as "assumption of the risk", a theory of law founded upon the premise that if an injured party knowingly and willfully chooses to encounter a known hazard, that a tortfeasor may not be liable for injuries, as the injured party has assumed the risk of potential injury as a result of their own actions.
+Another common defense is referred to as “assumption of the risk”, a theory of law founded upon the premise that if an injured party knowingly and willfully chooses to encounter a known hazard, that a tortfeasor may not be liable for injuries, as the injured party has assumed the risk of potential injury as a result of their own actions.
 For example, an individual who knowingly and voluntarily rides in an automobile with an intoxicated driver may be unable to recover for his injuries resulting from a subsequent accident because he knew of the inherent risk associated with his actions, notwithstanding the negligence of the driver of the automobile.
-Somewhat related to "assumption of the risk" are the defenses of "contributory" or "comparative" negligence.
-These theories may reduce or diminish a plaintiff's recovery where her conduct caused or contributed to her injuries, even if her conduct does not rise to the threshold of assumption of the risk.
+Somewhat related to “assumption of the risk” are the defenses of contributory or comparative negligence.
+These theories may reduce or diminish a plaintiff’s recovery where her conduct caused or contributed to her injuries, even if her conduct does not rise to the threshold of assumption of the risk.

 Also, special attention must be given to cases involving government officials and municipalities.
-The theory of sovereign immunity insulates some government officials from injuries resulting from their official conduct, and special rules, such as the filing of an ante litem notice, must be complied with when a city, county or other governmental agency is a named defendant in a tort action.
+The theory of sovereign immunity insulates some government officials from injuries resulting from their official conduct, and special rules, such as the filing of an ante litem notice, must be complied with when a city, county or any other governmental agency is a named defendant in a tort action.
 An experienced personal injury lawyer can discuss these and other defenses with you and determine whether they are applicable to your particular facts.

 The experience of an aggressive, seasoned personal injury attorney can be invaluable to the successful resolution of your personal injury claim.
-Personal injury actions often require an attorney's careful examination of the facts and circumstances surrounding the incident giving rise to the injuries to determine which individuals should be made parties to the relevant lawsuit and held accountable for your injuries.
+Personal injury actions often require an attorney’s careful examination of the facts and circumstances surrounding the incident that gave rise to the injuries to determine which individuals should be made parties to the relevant lawsuit and held accountable for your injuries.
 A qualified personal injury attorney can meet with you concerning the facts of your case and provide you with an opinion concerning the strength and legitimacy of your personal injury claim, can discuss with you the damages to which you may be entitled, and can discuss other practical aspects of a personal injury claim, including what you should do after an accident, how you should proceed with your doctor visits and medical bills, and how to deal with your employer and document lost wages.
 Typically, personal injury cases are handled on a contingency fee** basis, which means that you are not responsible for legal fees until the defendant settles the case or pays the award of damages.*

-Several factors may contribute to accidents involving tractor-trailers, including unsafe or negligent operation by the driver, an inexperienced driver, driver fatigue, a poorly-maintained truck or failure of one of the truck's motor or mechanical systems.
-Long hours often contribute to truck drivers being fatigued, and the operation of any motor vehicle by a tired, exhausted or unobservant truck driver may increase the risk that his attention may be diverted from the highway or that his judgment may otherwise be impaired, conditions which result in our roadways being less safe.
+Several factors may contribute to accidents involving tractor-trailers, including unsafe or negligent operation by the driver, an inexperienced driver, driver fatigue, a poorly-maintained truck, or failure of one of the truck’s motor or mechanical systems.
+Long hours often contribute to truck drivers being fatigued, and the operation of any motor vehicle by a tired, exhausted or unobservant driver may increase the risk that his or her attention may be diverted from the highway or that his or her judgment may otherwise be impaired, conditions which result in our roadways being less safe.
 Statistics show that drivers suffering from sleep deprivation are at an increased risk of causing an accident.
 Crashes caused by these large trucks are often more catastrophic than injuries resulting from a collision of consumer automobiles.